 On average, listings lease in the $30's per square foot per year.
-The Town Center submarket is seeing a a boost in rates.
-In the last 3 months, the median rate went up $3 per sqft per year.
-That's a 8% increase in rent.
+The Town Center submarket is seeing a decline in rates.
+In the last 3 months, the median rate decreased $3 per sqft per year.
+That's a 8% decline in rent.

-Compared to the rest of the Houston Metro market, the Town Center submarket has higher rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Houston Metro market, the Town Center region has greater rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 30 listings have been listed, which means new listings might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 23% of the available space in the Town Center are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 52 listings have come on the market, so you'll want to check back regularly for new listings.
+About 2% of the available space in the Town Center are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 3,450 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this area are close to 5 floors.
-Most buildings in this market were built in 2001 and are Class A.
+The standard measurement for office space in this area is around 580 sqft.
+Most buildings in this area are approximately 5 stories.
+Most buildings in this region were built in 2001 and are Class B.

-Professional services is the dominant industry in this region.
-Commute by public transit is the most popular way to get to work amongst Town Center occupants.
+Professional services is the dominant industry in this market.
+Commute by public transit is the most popular way to get to work amongst Town Center residents.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.